github/training-kit/paths/merge-conflict/11-ide-vs-code.md

   [![instructions for this activity](../images/gifs/merge-conflict/vscode-merge.gif)](../images/gifs/merge-conflict/vscode-merge.gif)

-  To see the Atom merge conflict tool in action, perform the following:
+  To see the Visual Studio Code merge conflict tool in action, perform the following:

   > If you already completed all of the exercises in this course, you can re-import the course repository and give it a different name.